 Reporting System: Hoste Hainse performs quarterly monitoring of the company, its day care centre and coaching class.
 It inspects work place conditions and interacts with employees regarding their children.

 Day Care Centre: The Company runs a Day Care Centre in its own factory area for infants and pre-school children of weavers which is monitored by Hoste Hainse.

 Scholarship and Coaching Class Facility: The Company provides scholarship support through Hoste Hainse to the children of weavers in various boarding and government schools of Kathmandu.
 Currently over 200 children of weavers are receiving scholarships, and 45children are benefiting from coaching class facilities.
 Over 60 children have already completed their high school exams.

 Health Insurance: Complimentary Health Insurance facilities are being provided, which includes hospitalization and accidental insurance.

-Other Facilities provided by Formation Carpets: Provident Fund Facility for Permanent Employees Dearness Allowance (increased to Rs.
-6,000/month) Dashain Festival Allowance (13 months salary per year) Profit Bonus Allowance Incentive Payments (based upon performance and achieved goals) Transportation Allowance Leave Facility - 30 days paid vacation + 15 days paid holidays Maternity Allowance (at Rs.
-5,000 two times) Gratuity Facility for all employees regardless of termination or resignation Challenges Faced The lack of political stability in Nepal continues to take its toll on the business sector.
-To ensure the continuation of its operations, Formation Carpets has had to adapt alternative practices as its primary mode of manufacturing, i.e., mainly work in a distributed environment, as opposed to central.
-Formation Carpets now has four separate manufacturing units, with its operations office in a separate location.
+Other Facilities provided by Formation Carpets:

+- Provident Fund Facility for Permanent Employees - Dearness Allowance - Dashain Festival Allowance (13 months salary per year) - Profit Bonus Allowance - Incentive Payments (based upon performance and achieved goals) - Transportation Allowance - Leave Facility 30 days paid vacation + 15 days paid holidays - Maternity Allowance (at Rs.
+5,000 two times) - Gratuity Facility for all employees regardless of termination or resignation

+Challenges Faced The lack of political stability in Nepal continues to take its toll on the business sector.
+To ensure the continuation of its operations, Formation Carpets has had to adapt alternative practices as its primary mode of manufacturing, i.e., mainly work in a distributed environment, as opposed to a central one.
+Formation Carpets now has five separate manufacturing units, with its operations office in a separate location.
 The finance department is also housed separately, with the warehouse being the only facility still in its central location.
 This distributed working environment has been adopted by almost all businesses with over 50 employees in Nepal to ensure that no central location exists for the politically-inclined trade unions to hold hostage and disrupt operations.
 This distributed environment means more overhead and higher costs of operation on one end, but on the other it also means employment generation for the additional overhead.
-On a positive note, all four separate manufacturing units have been started by ex- employees of Formation Carpets.
+On a positive note, all five separate manufacturing units have been started by exemployees of Formation Carpets.
 The company incubated these manufacturing units per se, to make them successful ventures of their own.
 Support has not only been financial, but also operational (management).
+At the present, about 50% of Formation Carpets' production stems from the manufacturing units.
+Impacts and Benefits The privilege of being part of the United Nations Global Compact is priceless.
+This has been not only a network booster internationally, but also a morale booster internally.
+The countless visits by interested organizations to see the model business at Formation